QGI Logo QGI

 The cost of being wrong is regulatory

-A wrongly-denied mortgage, a missed AML flag, or an unsupported claim denial is not just customer harm — it's a CFPB letter, a class action, or a state Attorney General inquiry.
-Reasoning needs to be defended.
+A wrongly-denied mortgage, missed AML flag, or unsupported claim denial invites CFPB scrutiny, class actions, or state AG inquiries.

 How the QAG stack maps to FinServ